 That’s true.
 A movement is growing among colleges to NOT require ACT or SAT exam scores in their college application materials.
 This is called being “test optional.”
 The National Center for Fair and Open Testing tracks the list of colleges who no longer require scores.
 Click here for the current list.

 The Fair Test movement is meant to even the playing field for all applicants.
 Some students can afford expensive test prep and some can’t.
 Some kids are great students, but they don’t test well.
 Test-optional colleges benefit from an increased number of applicants, and their college’s average exam score for admitted students is higher.
 These two data points help the college place higher in many of those national rankings that parents pay so much attention to.

 When a college takes exam scores out of the admissions picture, they place a greater emphasis on the other factors in the application, like GPA and course rigor.
-Students who don’t test well may want to look at Fair Test schools; however, be aware that merit scholarships at most of those colleges will still require an ACT or SAT test score.
+Students who don’t test well may want to look at Fair Test schools; however, be aware that merit scholarships or specific majors at some colleges will still require an ACT or SAT test score.

 The final lesson learned…

 The landscape of college entrance exams is always changing.
-The list of colleges that require writing scores, SAT Subject Tests, or even any test scores at all is constantly evolving.
-That’s why families need to remember just this: the testing landscape is always changing.
 Consult college and testing vendor websites when you need the most current and accurate information.